Mt. Horaiji 鳳来寺山

 Natural sights and sounds

 Strap up your walking boots and head to Mt.
 Horaiji if you want a firsthand experience of the bond between nature and divinity that underpins Japanese religion.

-Climbing the 1,425 stone steps halfway up the mountain to Horaiji Temple takes you through ancient cedar and cypress trees and the habitat of the Japanese scops owl.
-Keep an ear out for its distinctive hoot of ‘bu-po-so' which, rather fittingly for this area steeped in spirituality, sounds like a combination of the local abbreviations for Buddha, sutra, and priest.
+Climbing the 1,425 stone steps that lead from the main approach halfway up the mountain to Horaiji Temple takes you through ancient cedar and cypress trees said to be the habitat of the Japanese scops owl, the hoot of which is ‘bu-po-so' which, rather fittingly for this area steeped in spirituality, sounds like a combination of the local abbreviations for Buddha, sutra, and priest.

 An autumnal festival and stunning views